A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Method

 \textbf{2.
 Text Representation of Video Frames:} We extract two types of textual information from video frames.
 Firstly, we capture the literal text present on the frames.
 Secondly, we analyze the scene depicted in each frame to gain a deeper understanding.
 In the upcoming sections, we will elaborate on both of these aspects.

 \textit{a.
 Visual and Scenic Elements in Frames:} For videos with a duration shorter than 120 seconds, we employ an optical flow-based heuristic using the GMFlow model \cite{xu2022gmflow} to extract keyframes.
 In shorter advertisement videos, scene changes often indicate transitions in the story, resulting in keyframes with higher optical flow values.
 The GMFlow model effectively captures these story transitions.
 We select frames with an optical flow greater than 50 and prioritize frames with maximum pixel velocity.
 However, for longer videos, this approach yields a large number of frames that are difficult to accommodate within a limited context.
-To address this, we sample frames at a uniform rate based on the native frames-per-second (fps) of the video.
+To address this, we sample frames at a uniform rate based on the native frames-per-second (fps) of the video (see Table~\ref{tab:ablation-sampling} for a comparison between uniform sampling and Pyscenedetect).
 Additionally, we discard frames that are completely dark or white, as they may have high optical flow but lack informative content.

 Using either of these methods, we obtain a set of frames that represent the events in the video.
 These frames are then processed by a pretrained BLIP-2 model \cite{li2023blip2}.
 The BLIP model facilitates scene understanding and verbalizes the scene by capturing its most salient aspects.
 We utilize two different prompts to extract salient information from the frames.
 The first prompt, "\textit{Caption this image}," is used to generate a caption that describes what is happening in the image, providing an understanding of the scene.
 The second prompt, "\textit{Can you tell the objects that are present in the image?}," helps identify and gather information about the objects depicted in each frame.